Can you Learn to Belly Dance at Home?

 Honestly speaking, in my humble opinion, only about 1% of YouTube belly dance tutorials out there are any good—usually the framing and the videography is haphazard, and the sound quality is atrocious.
 And because the pedagogy of the art form itself is practically non-existent, the platform is riddled with relatively new dancers who, after a couple of years of lessons themselves, a pretty costume, and a few performances now think they are experts at teaching the art.

 However, there are some tutorials that are very good, but they are not necessarily easy to find on YouTube as the teacher uploading must also be an expert in SEO (search engine optimization) and the YouTube algorithm in order to reach those of us looking for good belly dance tutorials.
-You can check out our tutorials here—we've worked diligently to deliver quality belly dance instruction to you.
+You can check out our tutorials in this playlist—we've worked diligently to deliver quality belly dance instruction to you.

 Another method for learning to belly dance using YouTube is to find a dancer you admire and copy her/his performance as you watch—dance right along with the dancer.
 This is a classic way of learning a trade, art, or craft.
 And it's a method I employed (and still do) extensively.
 It is definitely not easy, and it is time-consuming, but if you enjoy that type of process, there are plenty of videos out there.